alphaqu/notalpha-docs/docs/dashloader/config.md

 ---
 # Config
 ## Options
-DashLoader has modularized systems which can be toggled in a mods `fabric.mod.json` or in the config by changing the `options` table.
+DashLoader has modularized systems which can be toggled in a mod's `fabric.mod.json` or in the config by changing the `options` table.

-!!! example
+!!! example "Config Example"
     This is how you would disable the option `CACHE_MODEL_LOADER` in your config.
     ```json title="dashloader.json"
     {